oelin/statistical-path-planning/README.md

 ```

-## Models
+## Training

 We train three models on our dataset; a lightweight logistic regression model, a multi-layer perceptron, and a small convolutional neural network (CNN).
+All three models are trained using stochastic gradient descent with PyTorch's `Adam` optimizer.

 ## Evaluation